alangrainger/obsidian-frontmatter-modified-date/README.md

 - Specify the date format, using [MomentJS format](https://momentjs.com/docs/#/displaying/format/).
 - Exclude folders which you don't want to be automatically updated.
 This is important for anywhere you store your scripts or Templater templates.

+### Date format

+This is specified in [MomentJS format](https://momentjs.com/docs/#/displaying/format/).

+You should note that this doesn't necessarily need to be *only* a date.
+Moment format lets you put any free text inside square brackets `[]`.
+Some ways this might be useful in Obsidian is if you want to make your date into a link.
+You would specific a link like this (which is surrounding Obsidian's normal wikilink brackets with extra square brackets):

+`[[[]YYYY-MM-DD[]]]`

 ### Use typing events instead of Obsidian events

 The modified time will update when Obsidian fires an `editor-change` event.
 If you have another plugin like Linter or an external application updating your files, the modified date will update.